 Preheat a gas grill with all burners on high and the lid down, for at least 15 minutes, to 350 degrees.

-Whisk the mustard, vinegar, ketchup, maple syrup and Worcestershire sauce in a small bowl.
+Whisk the mustard, vinegar, ketchup, maple syrup, and Worcestershire sauce in a small bowl.

 When the grill is ready, pat the chicken dry with paper towels.
 Sprinkle with salt and pepper.
 Oil the grill grates and grill the chicken on the high heat burners to brown and sear the skin, turning as needed, 10 to 15 minutes total.
 Open the lid only to move the chicken.
 Lower the heat on the burners if necessary to prevent flare-ups or burning.

 Turn off one burner to create a section of indirect heat and adjust the other burner(s) to maintain temperature.
-Move the chicken to the area over the turned-off burner and baste all over with the mustard sauce.
+Move the chicken to the area over the turned-off burner and baste it all over with the mustard sauce.
 Cover the grill again and continue to cook, basting 3 to 4 more times.
-The chicken is done when the internal temperature reaches 165 degrees on an instant read thermometer, about 25 more minutes.
+The chicken is done when the internal temperature reaches 165 degrees on an instant-read thermometer, about 25 more minutes.

 Grilling is like a 3-year-old in some way: unpredictable, messy.
 Use our recipe as a guideline, and stick to internal temperatures to be certain of the doneness of the chicken.
-Grilling is affected by outside temperature, fuel (gas or charcoal), wind conditions, altitude, grill brands, how long you let it heat up, etc. So spend a little quality time to get to know your grill.
+Grilling is affected by outside temperature, fuel (gas or charcoal), wind conditions, altitude, grill brands, how long you let it heat up, etc. So spend a little quality time getting to know your grill.
 It’s well worth it.